hankbao/libreboot/docs/hcl/index.md

 It is recommended that you update to the latest EC firmware version.
-The [EC firmware](https://libreboot.org/faq/#firmware-ec) is separate from libreboot, so we don\'t actually provide that, but if you still have Lenovo BIOS then you can just run the Lenovo BIOS update utility, which will update both the BIOS and EC version.
+The [EC firmware](https://libreboot.org/faq/#firmware-ec) is separate from libreboot, so we don't actually provide that, but if you still have Lenovo BIOS then you can just run the Lenovo BIOS update utility, which will update both the BIOS and EC version.
 See: